SQL - Selecting master records based on criteria in child records

 For example, how do you select all invoices which contain both product A and product B?

-The short answer is: You've got to use relational division.
+The short answer: Use relational division.

 Common examples